Support for Childcare

 ---|---|---|---|

-Additionally, employees have access to daycare, babysitting, and housekeeping services through our employee welfare program “Benefit Station”, and can receive childcare subsidies for children attending affiliated nursery schools.
+Additionally, employees have access to daycare, babysitting, housekeeping services, subsidies for childcare products, and discounts on nursing clothes for breastfeeding through our employee welfare program “Benefit Station”*2, and can also receive childcare subsidies for children attending affiliated nursery schools.

 -